Home

 Beef fajitas came first.
 Mexican laborers created the dish out of necessity while working along the border between Texas and Mexico.
 Seems like they were partially paid with beef - supposedly the worst cuts of beef - something we call skirt steak today.
 But these ingenious workers learned to make good use of a tough cut of beef.
 They invented what we now know as fajitas.
 Fajitas are marinated skirt steak, plain and simple.

-Skirt steak at one time was one of the least desireable cuts of beef.
+Skirt steak at one time was one of the least desirable cuts of beef.
 Now, because so many people love fajitas and other dishes that use the cut, skirt steak is no longer as inexpensive as it once was.
 And since everyone wants delicious and memorial meals, you should consider using flank steak to make fajitas.
 You can also use sirloin or tenderized round steak in place of the skirt steak.

 So the use of the word Fajita has evolved over time, and now Americans use the word to describe chicken fajitas, steak fajitas, shrimp fajitas, and so on.
 Today anything wrapped in a flour tortilla can be called a fajita.